leucos/ansible-tuto/README.md

 (and sorry if I forgot anyone)

-I've been using Ansible almost since it's birth, but I learned a lot in the process of writing it.
+I've been using Ansible almost since its birth, but I learned a lot in the process of writing it.
 If you want to jump in, it's a great way to learn, feel free to add your contributions.